’90 Day Fiance’: Danielle Mullins Dropped By Mama June’s Manager For ‘Unstable Behavior,’ Mohamed Claims Confirmed?

 Danielle Mullins got a lot of sympathies after Mohamed Jbali repeatedly accused her of being a drama queen.
 The much younger Tunisian revealed during the 90 Day Fiance: Happily Ever After tell-all that his ex-wife can shed tears at the drop of a hat to get people to feel bad for her and take her side.
 Although he has gotten a lot of hate for his statement, it seems that Mohamed’s claims are now being backed up by Mama June’s manager.

-Just like Mama June Shannon, Danielle Mullins was given the opportunity to have a make over, probably as her “revenge body” to make Mohamed Jbali realize what he’s missing.
+Just like Mama June Shannon, Danielle Mullins was given the opportunity to have a makeover, probably as her “revenge body” to make Mohamed Jbali realize what he’s missing.

 The Here Comes Honey Boo Boo star had an extreme body transformation and she documented her journey on Mama June: From Not to Hot.
 After learning that Danielle Mullins will also have this chance, viewers were excited to see the final result.